 The wood itself was soaked in lead, tannin and coal tar to resist decay and it made the planters last for at least five years.
 The bricks for the liners were those used for sewers but we glazed them on the side facing inward so they were slippery and waterproof.
 Those were on the bottom and on the sides may have been large tiles.
 It was novel so there was a lot of experimentation that we had to do using different materials.
 I can't recall which was the final design.
 I can remember that at one time or another besides brick we tried about four different kinds of materials for the bottom part.

 There should be a much easier way.
 If the wooden planters were left then there would be a slow decay of the wood.
-Each side was over an inch thick so the sides and the bottom when rotted will eventually cause at least a 3 inch depression above it looking like the shallow burial of a short person.
+Each side was over an inch thick so the sides and the bottom when rotted will eventually cause at least a 3 inch depression above it looking like the shallow grave of a short person.
 Those shallow depressions in the maze have probably made more than a few people suspicious of the Cecil family.

 This is why ours was the most difficult maze in Europe.
 I never told anyone.
 I made a promise to the gardeners that they would be given a large bonus for as long as nobody found out the secret.
 They got the bonus every single year since nobody ever caught on.